 While supplies last, I Just Wanna Do Crafts is offering FREE HERBS with purchase of our tea cup candles.

-(Note: You must purchase our luxurious tea cup candles in strawberry, lemon verbena, coconut lime or lavender to receive free herbs (herbs type will be selected by I Just Wanna Do Crafts.)
+(Note: You must purchase our luxurious tea cup candles (lemon verbena, coconut lime or lavender), pink tea cup candle or heart shaped tea cup candle to receive free herbs.
+Herbs type will be selected by I Just Wanna Do Crafts.).